riverbed/Riverbed-Community-Toolkit/238-instrument-java-app-with-apm-daemonset-pod-agent-on-gke/README.md

 In the [Google Cloud Console](https://console.cloud.google.com) retrieve the details of the project and resources ready to use:

-1. Project id, for example: *aternity-cookbooks*
+1. Project id, for example: *riverbed-cookbooks*
 2. Kubernetes Engine cluster name, for example: *standard-cluster-1*

 > [!WARNING]